MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

     pass
 ```

-In addition to what the `xcodeproj` macro does today, if a value is provided for the `schemes`
+In addition to what the `xcodeproj` macro does today, if a value is provided for
-parameter, the macro will:
+the `schemes` parameter, the macro will:
 1. Collect all of the targets listed in the test and launch actions (not the
    build action) and add them to the overall targets list.
-2. Serialize the scheme `struct` values to JSON and set those values in the `schemes` attribute of
+2. Serialize the scheme `struct` values to JSON and set those values in the
-   `_xcodeproj`.
+   `schemes` attribute of the `xcodeproj` rule.

-We only collect targets from the test action and launch action because the target list for
+We only collect targets from the test action and launch action because the
-`xcodeproj` should only contain top-level or leaf-nodes (i.e., not depeneded upon by other targets
+target list for the `xcodeproj` macro should only contain top-level or
-in the Xcode project).
+leaf-nodes (i.e., not depeneded upon by other targets in the Xcode project).

-_NOTE: If desired, we can leave the signature of `xcodeproj` as it is today.
-If we go that route, we
+_NOTE: If desired, we can leave the signature of the `xcodeproj` macro as it is
-will retrieve the parameters from the `kwargs`._
+today.
+If we go that route, we will retrieve the parameters from the `kwargs`._

-#### Top-Level Library Target
+#### Top-level library target

-There are situations where a library target might be a top-level target (i.e., no test target or
+There are situations where a library target might be a top-level target (i.e.,
-launch target).
-To ensure that it is included in the Xcode project properly, one will need to
+no test target or launch target).
+To ensure that it is included in the Xcode
-specify the library target in the `targets` list for `xcodeproj` and any schemes that should include
+project properly, one will need to specify the library target in the `targets`
+list for the `xcodeproj` macro and any schemes that should include it.
+The
-it.
-The following shows an example.
+following shows an example.

 ```python
 load(